 Notice of Termination Return Form

 Where a tenancy has lasted more than 6 months, a landlord serving a Notice of Termination must complete a Notice of Termination Return Form and attach a copy of the Notice in question.
 These documents must be sent to the Residential Tenancies Board within one month after the date when the tenancy termination date has expired and the tenant(s) have vacated the dwelling.
+We ask landlords to retain a copy of this for their records.
+The RTB will not acknowledge receipt of the form.

 On 9 July 2021, the Government enacted the Residential Tenancies (No.2) Act 2021 which extends the provisions and protections under the PDRTA 2020 from 12th July 2021 to 12th January 2022.
 As such, during the period from 11th January up to and including 12th January 2022 and subject to certain conditions, a 90-day (rather than the usual 28 days) termination notice period applies, where a tenant is in rent arrears due to Covid-19 and is at risk of losing their tenancy.
 If you have issued a Notice of Termination but not be acted upon, we request that you do not send that Notice of Termination into the RTB.
 Once the tenant leaves the dwelling in the legal timeframe, then the Notice of Termination can be sent into the RTB.